Exporting to France

 Product standards are the same in most EU member states.
 If you sell products in the UK it’s likely that you already comply with standards in other EU countries.

 Many products require a CE marking before they can be sold in the European Economic Area (EEA).
-This marking proves your product has been assessed and meets EU safety, health and environmental protection requirements.
+This marking proves your product has been assessed and meets EU requirements for safety, health and environmental protection.

 Find out more about CE markings.